Direct Democracy & Public Policy

 Milita, Kerri.
 2015.
 "Restrictive Ballot Access Laws Reduce the Technical Complexity of Initiatives & Make Them More Likely to Pass."
 USAPP.
 London School of Economics.

 Milita, Kerri.
 “Restricting the Initiative: the Role of State Legislative Threat Perception.”
 Working paper (Preparing for Submission).

 Milita, Kerri.
 "Does Direct Democracy Hinder Descriptive Representation in U.S. Congressional Delegations?"
 Working paper (Data Analysis).

 Congressional Elections & Campaigns

 Krupnikov, Yanna, Kerri Milita, Elizabeth Connors, & John Barry Ryan.
-Forthcoming.
+2020.
 “How Gender Affects the Efficacy of Discussion as an Information Shortcut.”
 Political Science Research and Methods.

 Milita, Kerri, & John Barry Ryan.
 2019.
 "Battleground States and Local Coverage of American Presidential Campaigns."
 Political Research Quarterly 72 (1): 104-16 .